Fritz Theodor Carl von Below

 Königreich Preußen: OBH, General der Infanterie

 Prussian General der Infanterie Fritz von Below served during the Great War as a corps-level and field army commander.
-He was the son of General Ferdinand von Below (1812-70), commander of the 36th Infantry Brigade who was killed during the Franco-Prussian War at Pont a Mousson.
-Fritz is often mistakenly identified as the brother of General Otto von Below.
-He did have two brothers, Ernst and Nikolaus, who were generals during the War.
+He was the son of General Ferdinand von Below (1812-70), commander of the 36.
+Infanterie-Brigade who was killed during the Franco-Prussian War at Pont a Mousson.
+Fritz is often mistakenly identified as the brother of his cousin General Otto von Below.
+Fritz did have two brothers who were likewise generals during the War, Ernst and Nikolaus.
 Their mother was Therese Mauve (1823-95).

 A vigorous, aggressive and capable officer, Fritz was already commander of XXI.
-Armeekorps (1912-15) when Germany mobilized; this army distinguished itself during the bitter winter Battle of Masurian Lakes II (February 1915).
-He later replaced Bülow as commander of the Second Army (1915-16) which defended against the Anglo-French Somme Offensive (July 1916).
-Later, as head of the First Army (1916-18), he was in charge of northern sector forces of the Somme battlefield, helping to defeat the Aisne-Champagne Offensive in 1917.
-Commanded Ninth Army (1918) but contracted pneumonia and died in Weimar, 23 November 1918.
-Awarded Pour le Merite in 1915 for successful campaigns on the western front.
+Armee-Korps (1912-15) when Germany mobilized; this corps distinguished itself during the bitter winter Battle of Masurian Lakes II (February 1915).
+He later replaced von Bülow as commander of the 2.
+Armee-Oberkommando (1915-16) which defended against the Anglo-French Somme Offensive (July 1916).
+Later, as head of the 1.
+Armee-Oberkommando (1916-18), he was in charge of northern sector forces of the Somme battlefield, helping to defeat the Aisne-Champagne Offensive in 1917.
+He ultimately commanded 9.
+Armee (1918) but contracted pneumonia and died in Weimar, 23 November 1918.
+Awarded Pour le Merite in 1915 for successful campaigns on the Western Front.

 General der Infanterie 13.09.1912